 One study found that after treating contaminated milk samples, both caprylic acid and monocaprylin reduced five types of dangerous pathogens, including E. coli just like antibiotics would, without the risk for bacterial mutations developing.

-Best Food and Supplement Sources of Caprylic Acid
+Best Food and Supplement Sources

 The very best source of caprylic acid is coconuts, especially coconut oil, which is a great way to get concentrated medium-chain fatty acids.
 Other sources include full-fat cow’s milk, peanut butter, palm fruit oil and even human breast milk.